Ferdinand Smith: NMU

 Smith supported non-discrimination.
 He pushed through a non-discrimination plank in the NMU constitution.
 In 1944, he had a non-discrimination pledge added to contracts with more than 100 ship companies.
 He supported civil rights more broadly by partaking in the National Negro Congress and Negro Labor Victory Committee.

-In 1940, Smith joined Chicago Alderman Earl B. Dickerson to meet with Donald M. Nelson, Chair of the War Production Board.
+During World War II, Smith joined Chicago Alderman Earl B. Dickerson to meet with Donald M. Nelson, Chair of the War Production Board.

 In 1943, during a race riot in Harlem, local and federal officials asked Smith to come help ease tensions.
 He was also involved with maritime unions in the Caribbean and South Atlantic.

 In 1944, Smith had at least one major speech written for him by Frank Marshall Davis during the presidential campaign of Franklin Delano Roosevelt.

 Also in 1944, it became public knowledge that Smith had British, not American citizenship.